promptfoo/promptfoo-docs/docs/intro.md

 # Intro

-`promptfoo` is a tool that helps you tune LLM prompts systematically across all relevant test cases.
+`promptfoo` helps you tune LLM prompts systematically across many relevant test cases.

 With promptfoo, you can: